Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

-In our case we have a rational map $T$ on $\R^4$ and we will construct two invariant rational functions $F_1$ and $F_2$.
-We also will find a $T$-invariant and rationally defined symplectic form.
+In our case, $T$ is a rational map, and $\omega, F_1, F_2$ will be defined in terms of rational functions.
 All these objects have singularities; they are only defined on open dense subsets of $\R^4$.
 However, we will always restrict our attention to suitable pairs $(U,V)$ of open sets where everything is everywhere defined.